qwertyriks/AirBnB_clone/README.md

 <H1>The 0x00.
-AirBnB clone - The console Project
+AirBnB clone - The console Project<H1>
-<H3>Project to be done in teams of 2 people (your team: Isaac Kumatse, Abrhaley Gebreslassie)
+<H3>Project to be done in teams of 2 people (your team: Isaac Kumatse, Abrhaley Gebreslassie)<H3>
-<H3>Project start Mar 4, 2024 6:00 AM,end by Mar 11, 2024 6:00 AM
+<H3>Project start Mar 4, 2024 6:00 AM,end by Mar 11, 2024 6:00 AM<H3>

+This Project is the first step towards building your first full web application: the AirBnB clone.
+This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration